uw-dims/tsk4j/README.md

 // List all loaded bodyfiles
 > ls

+// Print one of the loaded bodyfiles
+> cat 1

 // List available operations
 > ops

 // Extract all files in sda1 that are not in sda2 (Newer Files)
 > op 2 1 2

-// And show this new bodyfile in a table
+// And show this new bodyfile in a Swing table
 > tb 3
 ```

 Armour is not limited to interactive use.
 Like any good shell, its
 invocation can be 'batch-driven', so might be placed in some larger
 workflow.
-An example might be its usage in the
+An example might be its usage in a
 [Cuckoo Sandbox](http://www.cuckoosandbox.org) workflow, with two
-bodyfiles containing the before and after disk contents associated
+bodyfiles containing the 'before and after' disk contents associated
 with some malware sample run:

 $ ./armour -c "op 2 1 2; cat 3" sda1.bf sda2.bf > diffs.bf

-TO FINISH

 Local Repository
 ----------------